ConnorCairns/New-Summer-Assignment/README.md

 # New-Summer-Assignment

-My top quality summer assignment that 100% was not left till last minute
+My top quality summer assignment that 100% was not left till last minute and done on a very small time limit

 ## How to run